MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/automation-dictionary-keys.md

 #### Context data from Common Data Service

 The organizational data is stored in Common Data Service, and you can fetch the data with the use of OData queries.
-To learn more, see [OData queries](#odata-queries)
+To learn more, see [OData queries](#odata-queries).

 #### Context data from other macro actions